MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/achievements-2017/simplified-achievements.md

     /// <param name="xboxUserId">The Xbox User ID of the player.</param>
     /// <param name="titleId">The title ID.</param>
     /// <param name="serviceConfigurationId">The service configuration ID (SCID) for the title.</param>
-    /// <param name="achievementId">The achievement ID as defined by XDP or Partner Center.</param>
+    /// <param name="achievementId">The achievement ID as defined by Partner Center.</param>
     /// <param name="percentComplete">The completion percentage of the achievement to indicate progress.
     /// Valid values are from 1 to 100.
 Set to 100 to unlock the achievement.
     /// Progress will be set by the server to the highest value sent</param>